-Outfalls where flow is 2 cfs or greater or velocity is 12 feet per second or greater for the conveyance system design event (Section 3.2), an engineered energy dissipater is required.
-Examples are gabion splash blocks, stilling basins, drop pools, hydraulic jump pools, baffled aprons, bubble up structures, etc.
+Outfalls where flow is 2 cfs or greater or velocity is 20 feet per second or greater for the conveyance system design event (Section 3.2), an engineered energy dissipater is required.
+Examples are stilling basins, drop pools, hydraulic jump pools, baffled aprons, bubble up structures, etc.